Python3pkg/Nappy/wiki/NumerousMetric-class.md

 * events() - iterator for metric events.
 Events are value updates.
 * interactions() - iterator for metric interactions.
 Interactions are comments, likes, and errors.
 * stream() - iterator for the metric stream.
 The stream is a time-ordered merge of events and interactions.
 * subscriptions() - iterator for the metric's subscriptions.
+* permissions() - iterator for the metric's permissions collection.
+Returns one dictionary per permission resource attached to the metric.
+NOTE: Permissions can be attached to any metric but do not come into effect except for metrics with `visibility` "private".

 See the NumerousApp API documentation for details about the attributes of each of these types of items.